McKennie helps Juventus beat Bologna 2-0 to close gap - WHIZ News

 It took Juventus until the 71st to get the second when McKennie headed in a corner for his fourth goal for the Bianconeri.

-McKennie almost doubled his tally immediately but Skorupski pulled off a fantastic save to keep out the American youngster’s close-range volley after great work from Ronaldo.
+McKennie almost doubled his tally immediately but Skorupski pulled off another spectacular save to keep out the American youngster’s close-range volley after great work from Ronaldo.

 FAST GOAL